 As I live, says the Lord, every knee shall bend before me, and every tongue shall give praise to God.
 So then each of us shall give an accounting of himself to God.
-The Word of the Lord.

-S7 1 Corinthians 15:20-28
+1 Corinthians 15:20-28

 (So too in Christ shall all be brought to life.)